Skip to content

 • Enhances Safety – reduce crash rates, minimize railroad conflicts, separate pedestrians and bicyclists from traffic stream

 The Alaska Department of Transportation and Public Facilities (DOT&PF), in cooperation with theFederal Highway Administration (FHWA), proposes to improve mobility by reconstructing Main Street and nearby roadways in downtown Wasilla.
 FHWA approved the Final Environmental Assessment and signed a Finding of No Significant Impact (FONSI) in December 2013.
+The design team completed 95% design in July 2024 and is now working towards final design.
+Visit the Project Overview page to read more about the project.

-Project Overview
+Project Overview Project area Map

 The project team is moving forward with design on the preferred alternative established in the Environmental Assessment phase of the project.